-* This page is for Consumers *
+* This is the Consumer Version. *

-Thiamin (vitamin B 1 ) is widely available in the diet.
+Thiamin (vitamin B1) is widely available in the diet.
 It is essential for the processing (metabolism) of carbohydrates (to produce energy) and for normal nerve and heart function.
 Thiamin is not toxic.

 A diet consisting mainly of white flour, white sugar, and other highly processed carbohydrates can cause thiamin deficiency.